sargeschultz11/M365-Apps-Deployment-Toolkit/README.md

 ## Quick Start

-This package is designed to be immediately usable without modifications:
+This toolkit is designed to be immediately usable without modifications:

 1. Download the current release from the releases page, fork, or clone this repo
-2. Package the entire contents using the Microsoft Win32 Content Prep Tool
-3. Upload to Intune and deploy
+2. Choose your deployment method:
+   - Run directly on systems that need Microsoft 365 Apps
+   - Deploy through your RMM tool or management platform
+   - Package for Intune or SCCM deployment
+   - Include in your client onboarding automation

-The package includes:
+The toolkit includes:
 - A comprehensive PowerShell script with robust product detection
 - Pre-configured XML files for common Microsoft 365 products
+- Consumer Office detection and removal capabilities

 ## Requirements